nickbabcock/OhmGraphite/README.md

 - Create a directory that will home base for OhmGraphite (I use C:\Apps\OhmGraphite).
 - Download the latest zip and extract to our directory
 - Update app configuration (located at `OhmGraphite.exe.config`) to include the host and port of graphite and the hardware polling interval.
-This config can be updated, but a restart of the app is needed for affect
+This config can be updated in the future, but will require a restart of the app for effect.

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>